 Students who are not in a class that offers extra credit for research participation but still want to participate in research can enter the Psychology Research Data Collection Raffle.
 For each study completed, one can choose to be entered in a raffle to win one of five $50 prizes.

 Throughout the academic year, the research participant pool manager will send all-student emails to recruit participants for research opportunities.
-Most projects will be online studies; a link to the study will be included in the email.
-Other projects may involve an in-person session; the email will include instructions for study sign-up.
-One to two raffle entries will be earned per online survey and five or more raffle entries will be earned per standard lab study (final # is dependent on study length.)
+Most projects will be online studies; a link to the study will be included in the recruitment notice.
+Other projects may involve an in-person session; the recruitment notice will include instructions for study sign-up.
+One to two raffle entries will be earned per online survey and four or more raffle entries will be earned per standard lab study (final # is dependent on study length.)

 Who can participate?

 - One must be 18 or older to participate in research studies or have a parental consent form on file with the Research Participant Pool Manager.

 - Some studies have eligibility requirements (e.g. females only, males only, part of a military family, certain majors); please note and adhere to them

 - Students in eligible psychology classes may complete the announced studies for extra credit only if they sign up for a study timeslot using the Research Participant Pool Website

 - One cannot enter the raffle and receive extra credit